chinomsokoye/drf_project/README.md

 - cURL

 ## Considerations
-Install Docker and Docker Compose on your local machine
+Install Docker and Docker Compose on your local machine (httpie, cURL)

 Requests written in (Curl)[https://curl.se/] and (Httpie)[https://httpie.io/]